Categories: Computer Hardware

 Bluetooth technology helps simplify our daily lives — it allows for hands free communication, a quick and easy way to share content with friends, family, colleagues, and more.
 In fact, 45 percent of Americans have Bluetooth enabled across multiple devices.
 This raises the question: Does using Bluetooth leave our doors opened to hacker attacks?

-Google paid a settlement fee of $7million for unauthorized data collection from unsecured wireless networks in 2013.
+Google paid a settlement fee of million for unauthorized data collection from unsecured wireless networks in 2013.
 While their intention likely wasn’t theft, many disagreed and called them out for Bluesnarfing, a method most hackers are familiar with.

 What is it?